-- Asshole Victim: Walt blowing up someone's car would be morally reprehensible if the victim wasn't Ken, who engages in behavior like cutting off someone to steal their parking spot, having loud, inappropriate, and sexist conversations in his earpiece, and yelling at an old lady to move faster to get out of his way.
+- Asshole Victim: Walt blowing up someone's car would be morally reprehensible if the victim wasn't Ken, an obnoxious and odious stock broker, who engages in behavior like cutting off someone to steal their parking spot, having loud, inappropriate, and sexist conversations in his earpiece, and yelling at an old lady to move faster to get out of his way.

 - Cutting Back to Reality: A paranoid and hopelessly methed-up Jesse Pinkman flees through the back yard after seeing two menacing-looking bikers approaching his house with machetes and grenades.
 A cut to outside the house reveals that they were just Mormon missionaries.

 - Disproportionate Retribution: Walt setting the yuppie's car on fire just for stealing his parking spot (and being a jerk) does seem a bit extreme (and dangerous as well, as he does it while the car is parked at a gas pump).